|Nutrition Facts (per serving)|

 - 3/4 teaspoon lemon extract

 - 1/2 cup dried cherries (chopped fine)

 - Pinch of salt

-- Add 3 egg yolks and knead until incorporated.
+Add 3 egg yolks and knead until incorporated.
 Add the 12 tablespoons of softened butter, one tablespoon at a time.
 Knead until dough is soft, shiny and very stretchy, about 5 minutes.
-Dough should pull away from the sides of the bowl.
+The dough should pull away from the sides of the bowl.

-- Let dough rise in a warm place until triple in size, which may take several hours since the dough is cold from the refrigerator.
+Let dough rise in a warm place until tripled in size, which may take several hours since the dough is cold from the refrigerator.

-- Preheat the oven to 375 degrees for 30 minutes.
+Preheat the oven to 375 F for 30 minutes.

-- Place the panettone in the oven, and lower the oven temperature to 325 degrees.
+Place the panettone in the oven, and lower the oven temperature to 325 F.

-- Make icing (optional): Melt 2 tablespoons butter, and whisk into 1 cup powdered sugar.
-Add 1/2 teaspoon vanilla, a pinch of salt, and 1-2 tablespoons of milk until desired consistency is reached.
+Make icing (optional): Melt 2 tablespoons butter, and whisk into 1 cup powdered sugar.
+Add 1/2 teaspoon vanilla, a pinch of salt, and 1 to 2 tablespoons of milk until desired consistency is reached.
 Drizzle icing decoratively over top of panettone.